enricocid/VectorifyDaHome/README.md

 Unlike classical Live Wallpapers the canvas is not updated continuously but only one time when the LP becomes visible (for example, when you come back to your home from an app or when you unlock the device).

 NO BATTERY DRAINING!

+- Other features?

+The app itself implements a dark/light theme switcher!

 # Credits